juand-r/naacl-2019-notes/README.md

 - (Poster) Fixed That for You: Generating Contrastive Claims with Semantic Edits.
 Christopher Hidey and Kathy McKeown
 - (Could not attend) AudioCaps: Generating Captions for Audios in The Wild.
 - (Could not attend) “President Vows to Cut <Taxes> Hair”: Dataset and Analysis of Creative Text Editing for Humorous Headlines.
+- (Could not attend) An Empirical Investigation of Global and Local Normalization for Recurrent Neural Sequence Models Using a Continuous Relaxation to Beam Search.
 - (Poster; Could not attend) Improved Lexically Constrained Decoding for Translation and Monolingual Rewriting

 ### Summarization and Simplification